stevenvinhtran/LinguaGlass/README.md

 ## Features

 - **OCR Mode**
-  Extracts text from user drag select using Vision and Tesseract OCR.
+  Extracts text from user drag select using Vision (Tesseract OCR for vertical scripts).

 - **Live Text Mode**
   Screenshots and overlays an image on top the web view, enabling Apple's native live text feature.